commanded/commanded/guides/Events.md

 end
 ```

+Note, due serialization you should expect that only: strings, numbers and boolean values of defined event are preserved; other will be converted to string.
+How you can control this behaviour described in serialization section.

 ## Event handlers

 Use the `Commanded.Event.Handler` macro within your event handler module to implement the defined behaviour.
 This consists of a single `handle/2` function that receives each published domain event and its metadata, including the event's unique event number.
 It should return `:ok` on success or `{:error, :reason}` on failure.
 You can return `{:error, :already_seen_event}` to skip events that have already been handled, due to the at-least-once event delivery of the supported event stores.